 “He probably wants to kiss them,” she said.

-“I bloody hope so,” she said, and they both burst out laughing.
+“I bloody hope so,” she said, and they both laughed.

 “You want to give him a try,” Ruth said.
 “He’s a really good kisser.”

 “And how would you know?”
-I asked playfully.
+Anne asked playfully.